 A parent of children who have become young adults has been so much harder than that first day at school.
 You are no longer responsible for teaching the basic manners, respect, responsibility ensuring they are fed and attend school, their personal hygiene, and discipline the parenting role changes.
 You are more guiding them into young adulthood showing and explaining what’s right and reasonable, being a sounding board for them to work through their challenges.
 A safe person to fall back on when they stumble.

 They can get in their car, drive to a friends house, and heavens above, drink as much alcohol as they want, go into the city on-their-own until 3am and get their-own-way-home!
 No dropping them off to a party at a friends house and picking them up at midnight anymore.
-No supervising one glass of alcohol at the dinner table occasionally or family function.
+No supervising an occassional one glass of alcohol at the dinner table or family function.
 No making sure they are safe by picking them up after a party so they aren’t travelling public transport in the dark.
 Why aren’t we crying at the front door as they leave our trusted care like when they go to school for the first time.
 Why is there no real talk as a community about this.
 I wasn’t crying as I said good bye but I was hoping they’d be ok, and worry until I knew they were home safely.
 Sleepless nights still happen when your children are adolescents and young adults.
-You sleep with a lightness, you wake intermittently and check you phone, and don’t really consciously go into a deep sleep until you know they are safe back in their beds.
+You sleep with a lightness, you wake intermittently and check your phone, and don’t really consciously go into a deep sleep until you know they are safe back in their beds.